nextflow-io/nextflow/docs/channel.rst

 Nextflow is based on the Dataflow programming model in which processes communicate through channels.

 A `channel` is a non-blocking unidirectional FIFO queue which connects two processes.
+It has two properties:

-The channel has the property that sending a message is an `asynchronous` operation which completes immediately, without any interaction with or waiting for the receiving process.
-While receiving data is blocking operation which stops the receiving process until the message has arrived.
+#.
+Sending a message is an `asynchronous` operation which completes immediately,
+   without having to wait for the receiving process.

+#.
+Receiving data is a blocking operation which stops the receiving process until the message has arrived.

 .. _channel-factory: